Welcome to the

 The Brussels Center for Redox Biology was founded in 2006 by Jean-François Collet and Joris Messens.
 Today, it results from a strong collaboration between the research groups of Joris Messens (VIB-VUB Center for Structural Biology), Jean-François Collet (de Duve Institute, Université Catholique de Louvain), and Frank Van Breusegem (VIB-UGent Center for Plant Systems Biology).
 The Center benefits from a combined expertise in biochemistry, structural biology, plant biology and microbiology.

-We investigate proteins and pathways that are involved in oxidative stress signaling and oxidative protein folding.
-We want to understand the complex networks of interactions induced to survive cellular redox stress.
+We investigate proteins and pathways that are involved in redox signaling and oxidative protein folding.
+We want to understand the complex networks of interactions induced to survive cellular oxidative stress.

 Recent research published in J Biol Chem